Our Setup · 2026

 Sony FE 20–70mm f/4 G

 Wide enough for slot canyons at 20mm, isolates details at 70mm.
-With 61MP you can crop to 105mm and it's sharper than most travel zooms at native 105.
-Wins over 24-105: wider short end, less weight.
+With 61MP you can crop to 105mm - and the result is sharper than the Sony 24-105 at native 105mm.
+So you get a wider short end, less weight, and better image quality even when cropped.

 View on Amazon →